InterIntSys/InterIntSys.github.io/content/news/20260704_studychildren/index.md

 very first day in Salzburg, we swapped the office for a schoolroom.
 We conducted a study with children at a local school, introducing how recommender systems work and exploring how pupils react to music recommendations.

-It was great fun--and we were impressed by how much the school kids already knew and by their eagerness to learn more and share examples.
+It was great fun---and we were impressed by how much the school kids already knew and by their eagerness to learn more and share examples.

 Many thanks to our facilitators running the study: Klara, Florian, Simon,  Andreas, {{% mention "robin-ungruh" %}}, and {{% mention "christine-bauer" %}}.